60 Important SEO Terms Best with All SEO Glossary of Terms

 10. Meta Data: Such as the title tag, metadata are utilised to give search engines like google more details concerning the content of the pages.
 The metadata is kept in the header portion of your Web page and therefore aren’t visible to human visitors.

 11. Search Formula: Google’s search formula can be used to obtain the best web pages for just about any search query.
 The method views over 200 factors (based on Google itself), such as the PageRank value, the title tag, the metadata, the information from the website, age the domain and so forth.

-12. SERP: Means Internet Search Engine Search Engines.
+12. SERP: Means Search Engine Ranking Page.
 It’s essentially the page you’ll get whenever you look for a particular keyword on the internet or other search engines like google.
 The quantity of search traffic your site will get depends upon the rankings it’ll have within the SERPs.

 13. Sandbox: Google mainly includes a separate index, the sandbox, where it places all recently discovered websites.
 When sites take prescription the sandbox, they won’t come in looking recent results for regular searches.
 Once Google verifies the website is legitimate, it’ll move it from the sandbox and into the primary index.